hlebkanonik/rpsm-multi-single/README.md

-# Report Portal storage migraton
+# Report Portal storage migration
-Report Portal storage migraton from multiple buckets to single bucket for S3 and MinIO
+Report Portal storage migration from multiple buckets to single bucket for S3 and MinIO